Phactum/taxiride-blueprint/README.md

 As a [consulting company](#noteworthy-contributors) we supported a lot of people bringing BPMN into their companies using the BPMN engine [Camunda 7](https://docs.camunda.com).
 As Camunda introduced their new major release [Camunda 8](https://docs.camunda.io) in April 2022 we built this Blueprint to support users of Camunda on their way from Camunda 7 to 8.
 Since the new release has a complete new API the Blueprint follows the advice of Camunda to [separate the business logic from the engine's API](https://docs.camunda.io/docs/guides/migrating-from-camunda-platform-7/#prepare-for-smooth-migrations) by introducing an aspect oriented [service programming interface (SPI)](./spi/README.md).

 More than this, this Blueprint is for developing Java based business process driven (micro)services.
 We do this by a sample workflow about processing a taxi ride.
-You can use it to build your own application by either clone and adopt the taxi ride or by using the underlying modules as Maven dependencies. **The Blueprint should help you building maintainable business processing (micro)services with minimal afford**.
+You can use it to build your own application by either clone and adopt the taxi ride or by using the underlying modules as Maven dependencies. **The Blueprint should help you building maintainable business processing (micro)services with minimal effort**.

 *If you are not familiar with BPMN:* BPMN is a graphical representation for specifying business processes in XML also including semantic information.
 A BPMN engine runs those processes and acts as a state engine.
 This helps to dramatically reduce the amount of code since only "tasks" need to be implemented and the flow is handled by the engine.
 Hang on to see this in action.